A Data CEO’s Guide to Becoming a Data Scientist From Scratch

 - Do you think the data supports the conclusions of the article?
 Why or why not?

 - What additional questions do you think you can use the data to answer?

 Here are some good places to find data-driven articles:

-A lot of people worry about language choice, but the keys points to remembers are:
+Many people worry about which programming language to choose, but here are the key points to remember:

-- Data science is about being able to answer questions and drive business value, not about tools
+- Data science is about answering questions and driving business value, not about tools

 - Learning the concepts is more important than learning the syntax